mellowmorgan/portfolio-webpage/README.md

 * About Me section
 * Work Experience
 * Skills
-* List of Projects with GitHub links
+* List of projects with GitHub links

 ## Setup/Installation Instructions
 * Clone this repository to your desktop.